 Female mealy bugs attach themselves to crevices in the plant and form a waxy coating over their bodies as protection while they suck the juices from the host plant.
 They prefer the company of ants because they act as little soldiers protecting the mealy bug from predators and parasites.
 If you have no ants, you probably do not have a mealy bug problem.

 The presence of mealy bugs in your marijuana plants is indicated by groups of puffy white cottony looking clumps appearing on stems or in crevices.
 Small infestations will not do much harm, however they should be controlled in order to avoid leaf drop in your cannabis plants.
-Want to know more about growing marijuana?
-Get a free guide about growing marijuana at this link here.

 Mother Nature's answer to controlling mealy bugs is the ladybug.
 If you don't have ladybugs present, you can spray the plants with a hard stream of water.
 This will dislodge the puffy bugs but won't eliminate them.
 You can also rub them off with a cloth; be sure to crush them in the cloth so they can't find a new home.
 If you are feeling rather sadistic and have some time, dip a Q-tip in rubbing alcohol or nail polish remover and swab them off the plant.